localz/Spotz3-Android-SDK/README.md

 **2.0.2**
 * Added geofence support.
 * Added monitoring of subset of spotz.
 * Added integration with 3rd party systems support.
+*

 **1.3.1**
 * Fixed triggering on Spotz that did not exist for the application.
+*

 **1.3.0**
 * Initial public release.
+*

 What does the sample app do?
 ============================

 The app simply tells you if you are in the proximity of a Spot.

-If you are in the proximity of a a Spot, you will receive notification.
+If you are in the proximity of a Spot, you will receive notification.
 If you open the app, you will also be able to see any data associated with that Spot.
 Further, if you define a Spot as "ranging", you will also see distance to the closest beacon in the spot.

-You can start and monitoring will continue even if activity is exited, or even phone rebooted.
-At any point, if you start activity, it will show status (scanning or not), one of the Spot that you currenly in range of and allow to stop scanning.
+Monitoring will continue even if activity is exited, or even phone rebooted.

 How to run the sample app
 =========================